OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-enable-kubevirt-kubernetes.rst

       ^C
       [centos@vmi-centos7 ~]$

-How to Enable OpenShift Virtualization with KubeVirt in Environments Using OpenShift with a TF cluster
+How to Enable OpenShift Virtualization with KubeVirt in Environments Using OpenShift with a OpenSDN cluster
 ------------------------------------------------------------------------------------------------------------